Skip to content

 Epoxy grout

 A two-part resin-and-hardener grout that cures through a chemical reaction rather than by drying.
 Epoxy grout is waterproof, stain-resistant, and does not require sealing.
 It is the preferred choice for shower enclosures, swimming pools, and commercial kitchens.
-Working time is short — typically 15-20 minutes before the mix becomes unworkable.
+Working time is short, usually around 30 to 45 minutes before the mix becomes unworkable.

 Grout float